 12-15 lbs. max PSI

-I have been to Michigan twice.
+Having been to Michigan twice.
 Both experiences were completely different yet wonderful.
-Riding dunes in Michigan is a bucket list adrenaline sweat-worthy activity that almost anyone will enjoy.
+Riding dunes in Michigan is a bucket list adrenaline, a sweat-worthy activity that almost anyone will enjoy.
 It is reason alone enough to visit Michigan.

 I am going to Michigan again next year to explore more of the upper peninsula.
 I think it is safe to say that Michigan is becoming one of my favorite states!